"Injustice anywhere is a threat to justice everywhere."

 Justice

-Justice is the quality of treating people fairly and holding them accountable for what is right.
-It is the commitment to give each person their due—neither more nor less—regardless of personal feelings, relationships, or convenience.
-This principle is foundational in all just societies.
+Justice is treating people fairly and holding them accountable for what is right.
+We give each person their due—neither more nor less—regardless of personal feelings, relationships, or convenience.

-At its heart, justice is about right relationship.
-You treat people based on what they deserve, not favoritism.
-You hold people accountable for their actions.
-You protect the vulnerable from exploitation and harm whenever you can.
+At its heart, justice creates right relationship.
+We treat people based on what they deserve, not favoritism.
+We hold people accountable for their actions.
+We protect the vulnerable from exploitation and harm.

 This is the Peacemaker at maturity.
 The Mature Peacemaker knows that true peace requires justice—harmony built on injustice is false harmony.
-He is willing to name wrongdoing, to hold boundaries, and to ensure accountability happens even when it is uncomfortable.
+He names wrongdoing, holds firm boundaries, and ensures accountability even when uncomfortable.

 Justice and the Peacemaker

-In yourself: You hold yourself accountable.
-You don't make excuses or avoid responsibility.
-You judge yourself by the same standards you apply to others.
+In ourselves: We hold ourselves accountable.
+We don't make excuses or avoid responsibility when we've caused harm.
+We judge ourselves by the same standards we apply to others, without special pleading or self-serving exceptions.

-In relationships: You address wrongs rather than letting them fester.
-You speak up when boundaries are crossed, even if it risks disapproval.
+In relationships: We address wrongs rather than letting them fester beneath the surface.
+We speak up when boundaries are crossed, even if it risks disapproval or temporary conflict.
+We create space for truth-telling, even when the truth is difficult to hear or acknowledge.

-In your realm: You create systems and cultures of fairness.
-You don't play favorites.
-You protect those who cannot protect themselves or are marginalized.
+In our realm: We create systems and cultures of fairness.
+We don't play favorites or show partiality based on status or personal preference.
+We protect those who cannot protect themselves and ensure that power serves those who need it most.

 The Mature Peacemaker doesn't confuse justice with punishment.
-His justice aims at restoration—making things right and healing harm.
+His justice aims at restoration—making things right and healing harm where possible.

 The Shadows of Justice